User guideAI DetectionScanning repositories

 • Medium: Potentially dangerous depending on context

-• Low: Informational or minimal risk
+• Low: Informational, minimal risk

 Security risk